Myths About CBD

 In this video and post, I discuss some common myths and misconceptions about CBD.
-This video was inspired by a paper by Dr. Ethan Russo, which I link to below.
+This video was inspired by a paper by Dr. Ethan Russo, which I include in the references below.

 Some misconceptions about CBD: